TaylorGKelley/TaylorGKelley/README.md

 # Hey there 👋

 My name is Taylor Kelley, a full-stack web developer.
-I code in TypeScript using React, Express and Node.js.
+I code in either TypeScript using React, Express and Node.js, or with C# using Blazor and .Net REST APIs.

 ## Tech Stack